-With its megastar cast, many students will be talking about the upcoming movie Dolittle on MLK weekend – January 17, 2020.
-Not only does the film feature Robert Downey Jr. as Dolittle, the animals are voiced by superstars.
-Just to name a few, Tom Holland will play Dolittle’s dog Jip; Emma Thompson will play the parrot Polynesia; and Selena Gomez will play the giraffe Betsy.
-Take advantage of this high interest moment by teaching a few skills connected with the film.
+With its megastar cast, many students will be talking about the movie Dolittle.
+Not only does the film feature Robert Downey Jr. as Dolittle, but the animals are also voiced by superstars.
+Just to name a few, Tom Holland plays Dolittle’s dog Jip; Emma Thompson plays the parrot Polynesia, and Selena Gomez plays the giraffe, Betsy.
+Take advantage of this high-interest moment by teaching a few skills connected with the film.

 Activity #1 – Dolittle Series

 Dolittle is based on the second book in the Doctor Dolittle series.
 This series includes 15 books written between 1920 and 1936.
 Interestingly, three of these titles were published after Hugh Lofting’s death in 1947.

 Some of the most popular children’s books are part of a series.
 Take a look at some of these sales.
 Harry Potter (500 million), Diary of a Wimpy Kid (150 million), Goosebumps (350 million), Percy Jackson (400 million), and The Chronicles of Narnia (120 million) are just a few of the best selling series of all time.

 The Newbery Medal is an annual award given by the American Library Association for the most distinguished American children’s book published the previous year.
 Below is a list of the winners for the last 20 years.
 The third column lists the number in the series if applicable.
 Have students study the chart and answer a few questions.
 A Google Slides version of the chart and questions are found at the link at the bottom of the post.

 - Based on the information on the chart, what conclusions can you make?

 - Approximately what percentage of Newbery Award Winners in the last 20 years is part of a series?

 - Of the books in a series, is it more likely that the author decided to create a series after or before the success of the Newbery winner?

 - Why are books in a series popular?